smapiot/piral/docs/commands/upgrade-pilet.md

 - Type: `string`
 - Default: `"."`

-### `--version`
+### `--tag`

-Sets the version of the Piral instance to upgrade to.
-By default, the latest version.
+Sets the tag or version of the Piral instance to upgrade to.
+By default, it is "latest".

 - Type: `string`
 - Default: `"latest"`